James Ohio Pattie: 1826–27: Colorado River

 Following the skirmish with the Mohave, Pattie's account of the expedition becomes unusually vague, especially considering the vast distance it allegedly covered.
 After traveling the Colorado into Navajo territory, the expedition allegedly crossed the Continental Divide and turned northward, trapping along the Platte, Bighorn and Yellowstone rivers.
 Pattie claims the party ventured as far north as the Clark Fork of the Columbia River in modern-day Montana before coming to a Zuni village in western New Mexico.
-Since this journey amounts to around 2000 miles of travel in 85 days, Pattie's account is almost certainly false.
+Since this journey amounts to around 2000 mi of travel in 85 days, Pattie's account is almost certainly false.
 In all likelihood, Pattie was reciting the names of rivers he had learned from other trappers, and the party only briefly ventured away from the Colorado when they reached the impassable Grand Canyon.

 When the party reached the Zuni village, multiple members had died, and the survivors were suffering from near starvation.
 However, the expedition was an immense success as they returned with furs worth almost $20,000.
 Yet upon the party's return to Santa Fe in August, soldiers seized the furs under order of the governor in Santa Fe, who accused the party of trapping without a license.